lievencoghe/cambridge_cxn/README.md

 - More idle states
 - Can be added through HACS

-The 's' in the version number denotes that I've added the above changes to whichever version lievencoghe has released.
+The '.1' at the end of the version number denotes that I've added the above changes to whichever version lievencoghe has released.

 # Original readme by lievencoghe